 Image Export

-yFiles for HTML supports exporting the contents of a GraphComponent as SVG with the SvgExport.
+yFiles for HTML supports exporting the contents of a GraphComponent as SVG using the SvgExport.
 The following methods enable instant SVG export:

 The asynchronous method additionally supports inlining of images using base64 encoding (encodeImagesBase64), as well as inlining referenced SVG image elements (inlineSvgImages).